rchartra/NcCut/docs/source/usage.rst

     * Select **Drag Mode** from the actions sidebar to drag the image without selecting points, and select **Transect Mode** to go back.
     * Select **Edit Mode** to delete either the last point clicked or the last marker drawn.
     * To change the width of the transects being made you may enter the number of pixels into the **Width** text box.
-Select **Go** to change the width for all future transects.
+Select **Set** to change the width for all future transects.

         * This will not change the width of transects already drawn
         * The default width is 40 pixels, you can enter any width within 0 and 400
         * If you change the width of a marker any new markers will continue to use that same width unless you change it again.

 #.
-Double click the final point or select **New Line** to begin a new marker and repeat for as many markers as you'd like.
+Double click the final point or select **New Marker** to begin a new marker and repeat for as many markers as you'd like.
 #.
 When done select the **Plot** button and a popup will appear with a plot of all transects from the first marker and downloading options.

 #.
 Click anywhere around the popup or the close button to dismiss